 - Individual pre-college schools – private, parochial, charter or home schools.*

 - Individual schools in public school systems (other than through efforts to benefit system-wide programs and initiatives or as a part of a BBVA Compass-sponsored partnership program).*

 *BBVA Compass and its employees actively support individual schools through volunteerism and our literacy program called Reading Counts.

 All nonprofit organizations with 501(c)(3) IRS designations interested in applying for a charitable grant from the BBVA Compass Foundation are invited to join one of the monthly Charitable Contributions Process Conference Calls/Webinar Presentations.
 We request that you participate in one of these calls before submitting your grant request online.
-Please refer back to this section of the BBVA Compass Foundation website in early January for a list of the 2014 webinar dates and times.

 - Privacy & Security